 The Asia-Pacfic region is served by an EVIX extension switch in New Zealand, offering much better latency to regional peers then tunneling through the US.
 COnnectivity is provided by a 1gbps circuit to the Internet at large.

-Anyone is welcome to join EVIX, to start the process please fill out the contact form below (unless noted, all fields are required):
+Anyone is welcome to join EVIX. to start the process, please review our rules: FAQ and then fill out the contact form below (unless noted, all fields are required):

 Once your application has been receivied, it will be evaluated and processed by one of our volunteer staff.
 When your application has been approved, you will be contacted by email to establish a peering session.
 Please whitelist 'email@example.com' in your mail client to avoid missing these important instructions.